Dan Futterman: Actor

-Writing career
+Writer

 Futterman wrote the screenplay for Capote, and Futterman's friend Bennett Miller directed the film.
-Futterman and Miller graduated together from Mamaroneck High School and have been friends since 7th grade.
+Futterman and Miller graduated from Mamaroneck High School together and have been friends since 7th grade.
 The two recruited another old friend, actor Philip Seymour Hoffman, to star as Truman Capote, and began the process of getting the independent film made.
-Futterman and Hoffman were Executive Producers of the film.
+Futterman and Hoffman were the film's executive producers.
 Futterman was recognized with several award nominations, including an Oscar nod for Best Adapted Screenplay.

-In 2007, Futterman stated that he would focus on his writing career, and was adapting the novel Everything Changes into a film script for Columbia Pictures.
+In 2007, Futterman stated that he would focus on his writing career and was adapting the novel Everything Changes into a film script for Columbia Pictures.

 From 2007 to 2010, Futterman and Epstein were writers and executive producers for the HBO drama series In Treatment.

 In late 2009, Futterman and Epstein were in development with HBO to write and executive-produce a half-hour drama series called "T" about a trans man going through gender transition; it is based on a story from the radio show This American Life, and Ira Glass and Alissa Shipp of This American Life were slated to be executive producers as well.
 The series, scheduled as part of SundanceTV's 2013–2014 lineup, was to be written by Futterman and his wife, Anya Epstein.

 Futterman, with E. Max Frye, wrote the screenplay for another Miller-directed film, Foxcatcher (2014), a biographical drama film starring Steve Carell, Channing Tatum, and Mark Ruffalo.
 He and Frye were nominated for Best Original Screenplay at the 87th Academy Awards.

-Producing career
+Producer

 Futterman not only writes and acts in movies and on television, but often co-produces these projects as well.
-He has frequently written scripts and executive produced alongside his wife, such as on the HBO series In Treatment.
+He has frequently written scripts and executive-produced alongside his wife, such as on the HBO series In Treatment.
 Futterman also adapted and produced a ten-part series for Fox, Gracepoint.
 Futterman, Lawrence Wright and Alex Gibney are executive producers of The Looming Tower for Hulu in 2018.
 He is the showrunner of the 2021 Showtime series American Rust.